NYSBC course: nextPYP practical (day 2)¶

 Check the Tilt Series tab to see that fewer particles have been picked.

-Using the Clear
+Using the Clear option

 Clear will start pre-processing procedure from scratch